CTA Resources

 Confidentitality of BOIR Information from the Public

 Yes.
 ABSOLUTELY.
 Information provided to FinCEN is solely for law enforcement purposes.
 It is not public and law enforcement may only have access to it, in most cases, by Court Order.
-Law enforcement officials are personally fined $591/day for any CTA disclosure violation.
+Law enforcement officials are also PERSONALLY fined $591/day for any CTA disclosure violation.

 Deadlines for Filing Beneficial Ownership Information Reports (BOIRs) and Updates/Corrections

-It depends.
+AS OF DECEMBER 3, 2024, ALL DEADLINES FOR FILING BOIRS WERE SUSPENDED.
+At this time, any BOIR filing is voluntary and not mandatory.
+Prior to December 3, 2024 the deadlines were the following.
 Any new non-exempt reporting company formed, or non-exempt foreign reporting company registering to do business in a state after January 1, 2024, must file its initial BOIR within ninety (90) calendar days of its approval with the Corporation Commission or Secretary of State.
 Any non-exempt reporting company that existed or was registered prior to January 1, 2024, has until December 31, 2024, to file its initial BOIR.
 Any business entity that was not irrevocably dissolved prior to January 1, 2024, or any entity that was dissolved after January 1, 2024 must also file a BOIR with FinCEN by December 31, 2024, even if the business entity has irrevocably ceased to exist by that time.
 Any updates to existing BOIRs must be made within thirty (30) calendar days of any change.
-Do not delay.
-Time flies.
-There is no reason to wait.
+Again, the deadlines listed above are currently suspended and there is no requirement to file a BOIR by December 31, 2024.

 File an amended BOIR IMMEDIATELY.
 Technically, you only have thirty (30) days to correct any mistakes on your BOIR, but if you correct it as soon as possible, you may not be fined (although the law says that you can be), but more importantly, if you are fined, you have stopped incurring DAILY civil fines by making the correction.
 This is why it is critical to verify that your BOIR is accurate and correct as soon as possible.
 Correcting your BOIR as soon as possible may also alleviate any criminal fine or imprisonment as those are reserved for willful and ongoing violations of the law.

-File your BOIR after the ownership/management changes have been made so you do not need to file twice with FinCEN in one year.
+AS OF DECEMBER 3, 2024, ALL DEADLINES FOR FILING BOIRS WERE SUSPENDED.
+At this time, any BOIR filing is voluntary and not mandatory.
+If the BOIR filing deadlines are reimposed, it would be best practice to file your BOIR after the ownership/management changes have been made so you do not need to file twice with FinCEN in one year.
 Make the changes to ownership/management as soon as possible so you are not waiting until the last minute to file your BOIR.
-However, if you hire us to file your BOIR, our filing service provides BOIR updating service for a year so you can file your report now and once the changes have been made to your company, update your filing (within 30 days of the change).
+However, if you hire us to file your BOIR, our filing service provides BOIR updating service for a year so you can file your report now and once the changes have been made to your company, update your filing (within 30 calendar days of the change).
 Our service does not require you to upload all the information that you previously have uploaded so you would just upload any new information.
 Still, filing your initial BOIR after any changes have been made is probably the simplest.

 Fines and Penalties for Failure to Report/Update or Make Corrections